The Anti-Bribery and Anti-Corruption Review: Japan

 Anti-bribery compliance has become one of the most important and challenging issues for the Japanese legal community.
-We have seen rapid developments in legislation and practices in this area over the past several years, and we expect to see more corruption prosecutions in the near future especially because of Japan's Phase 4 report issued by the OECD and pressure from other countries.
+We have seen rapid developments in legislation and practice in this area over the past several years (including the recent amendment to the METI Guidelines in 2021, described above), and we expect to see more corruption prosecutions in the near future, especially because of Japan's Phase 4 report issued by the OECD and pressure from other countries.
 As a result, we expect rapid development of the practices in this area, including those in relation to anti-corruption compliance programmes, whistle-blowing practices and risk and crisis management in the event of actual corruption incidents.

 1 Kana Manabe, Hideaki Roy Umetsu and Shiho Ono are partners at Mori Hamada & Matsumoto.

 2 METI Guidelines 3.1(4), p.
 26.

 3 METI Guidelines 3.1(3), p.
 25.